-The total amount contracted with such agencies and organizations approximated \$207 million and \$230 million in 2019 and 2018, respectively.
+The total amounts contracted with such agencies and organizations approximated \$149 million and \$207 million in the years ended December 31, 2020 and 2019, respectively.
 Contracts with local government agencies are awarded in accordance with rigorous government procurement regulations.
-The award of contracts to Director and ex-officio Directoraffiliated organizations comply with Public Health Solutions' purchasing procedures; Directors and ex-officio Directors play no role in the process in either their organizational or directorship capacities.
+The award of contracts to Director and ex-officio Director-affiliated organizations comply with Public Health Solutions' purchasing procedures; Directors and ex-officio Directors play no role in the process in either their organizational or directorship capacities.
 Management believes that Public Health Solutions is in full compliance with its comprehensive conflict of interest policy.

-NOTE 12 - SUBSEQUENT EVENTS
+NOTE 13 - SUBSEQUENT EVENTS

-Management has evaluated events subsequent to the date of the statement of financial position through November 6, 2020, the date the financial statements were available to be issued.
+Management has evaluated events subsequent to the date of the statement of financial position through November 15, 2021, the date the financial statements were available to be issued.